Workplace delegates

 Tip: Access your award

-If you would prefer to read the rules in your award, access a copy from our List of awards page.
-Then, look for the section called ‘Award delegates’ rights clause’.
+If you would prefer to read the rules in your award, access a copy at List of awards.
+Then, look for the clause called ‘Workplace delegates’ rights’.

 Unsure of your award?
-Use our free 3-step tool and select your industry and occupation to see what you’re covered by.
+Use our Pay and Conditions Tool and select your industry and occupation to see which award you’re covered by.

 Notice requirements